Kumano Kodo Trail, Japan: A Complete Guide Answering All FAQs

 There are no villages along the trail to stop and get food or snacks; have your food/snack needs sorted before you start your hike for the day.
 When you go out on the trail for the day, you are normally on that trail all day until you get to the town where you are staying next to the temple.

 Lunches were always a surprise – I never knew what was going to be packed.
 Don’t expect a sandwich and chips!
-Normally I had some sort of bento box of rice balls or rolls, some fish, and some tofu.
+Normally, I would have some sort of bento box of rice balls or rolls, some fish, and some tofu.

 Hike the Alta Via 1 in Italy’s Dolomites